carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 14. GLD (SPDR Gold Shares) <br>

 ### Problem Statement
-[//]: # "In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:"
-[//]: # " _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_"
-[//]: # " _Have you thoroughly discussed how you will attempt to solve the problem?_"
-[//]: # " _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_"

 My problem statement is simple and straightforward - How can I increase my chances of picking "winning" stocks?